DynamicaLab/hypergraph-bayesian-reconstruction/README.md

 ```
 The SamplableSet library needs to be compiled:
 ```
-cd hypergraph-bayesian-reconstruction/pygrit/include/SamplableSet/src
+cd hypergraph-bayesian-reconstruction/_pygrit/include/SamplableSet/src
 mkdir build
 cd build
 cmake ..
 make
 ```
 This project was developped under Linux in which static libraries have the ".a" extension.
-Depending on the operating system, it might be necessary before proceeding to change the ".a" extension in "pygrit/setup.py" (e.g. Windows uses ".lib").
+Depending on the operating system, it might be necessary before proceeding to change the ".a" extension in "_pygrit/setup.py" (e.g. Windows uses ".lib").
 The compiled library file name is required in the parameter `extra_objects=` of the `Extension` instantiation.

-Finally, the ``pygrit`` Python module can be installed
+Finally, the ``_pygrit`` Python module can be installed
 ```
-cd hypergraph-bayesian-reconstruction/pygrit
+cd hypergraph-bayesian-reconstruction/_pygrit
 pip install .
 ```